Fewnity/Xenity-Engine/Web site sources/src/manual/editor_ui/dev_kit_control.md

 ### Game Management

 If the game's files are located on the dev kit hard drive, you can launch it with the `Launch game from ps3 hdd`.<br>This option is useful with fake dev kit (retail PS3 running dev kit firmware).
+The file should be located in `/dev_hdd0/xenity_engine/XenityBuild.self`.

 If the game's files are on your computer, you can launch it with the `Launch game from pc`.<br>This option only works with an official PlayStation dev kit.
+You have to select the .fake.self file.